Gio Reyna's Mom Danielle Says She Reported Gregg Berhalter to U.S. Soccer

 Gio Reyna's Mom Danielle Says She Reported Gregg Berhalter to U.S. SoccerJanuary 4, 2023

-The mother of United States men's national team star Giovanni Reyna admitted to alerting U.S. Soccer to an act of domestic violence committed by USMNT coach Gregg Berhalter in the early 1990s.
+The mother of United States men's national team star Gio Reyna admitted to alerting U.S. Soccer to an act of domestic violence committed by USMNT coach Gregg Berhalter in the early 1990s.

 "But I want to be very clear that I did not ask for Gregg to be fired, I did not make any threats, and I don't know anything about any blackmail attempts," Danielle Reyna said, per Fox Sports' Doug McIntyre.